Life Insurance Paramedical Exams: Your Complete Guide to Success

 As life insurance companies move away from requiring paramedical exams, underwriting teams have been looking for better ways to evaluate your application.

 ExamOne released its LabPiQture product in 2022.
-It’s a game changer for companies wanting to get a look at all your lab results over the past seven years.
+It’s a game changer for companies that want to access all their lab results over the past seven years.

 It’s not so good if you are one of those applicants looking to hide past lab results or maybe fail to disclose your tobacco use (a $4 billion problem for the industry).

-LabPiQture gives life insurers access to the lab results from the last seven years that Quest and LabCorp completed.
-Quest and LabCorp represent approximately 98%2 of the lab testing market in the U.S.
+LabPiQture provides life insurers with access to lab results from the last seven years that Quest and LabCorp have completed.
+Quest and LabCorp collectively represent approximately 98% of the U.S. lab testing market.

 Special Tests for Older Applicants